 Basically, the F450 air-frame is formed out of 4 arms (2 red and 2 white) linked together by two boards (top – 450FBT and bottom 450 FBB).
 The bottom board also serves to electronically interconnect the battery with the ESCs.

-After you are done, I recommend to label the arms from 1 to 4 exactly like in the image bellow (X shape quadcopter).
+After you are done, I recommend labeling the arms from 1 to 4 exactly like in the image below (X shape quadcopter).

 Installing and wiring the motors and ESCs – Step 2

-As mine came with battery connector and ESCs soldered to the power board, I had an easy job.
-Practically I had to install all the motors following correct order (listed below) and interconnect them with the 30A ESCs (through the bullet connectors).
-The rotation direction of the motors can be simply reversed by switching two wire connections from the existing three (between the ESCs and motors).
+As mine came with a battery connector and ESCs soldered to the power board, I had an easy job.
+Practically I had to install all the motors following the correct order (listed below) and interconnect them with the 30A ESCs (through the bullet connectors).
+The rotation direction of the motors can be simply reversed by switching two-wire connections from the existing three (between the ESCs and motors).

 Motor/Propeller order and direction of rotation: